 Once you have completed an undergraduate degree you may want to undertake a research masters degree or a research doctorate.
-This type of study gives you the opportunity to develop highly specialised knowledge and the potential to become a world expert in your research field.
+This type of study gives you the opportunity to develop highly specialised knowledge and expertise in the research field of your choice.

-Postgraduate research differs from postgraduate coursework studies in that it consists of independent research on a topic of your own choosing.
-If you are looking for information on postgraduate coursework, you can search postgraduate coursework degrees on the Course Search page.
+Postgraduate research differs from postgraduate coursework studies in that it consists of independent research on a specialised topic.
+If you are looking for information on postgraduate coursework, you can search postgraduate coursework degrees on the Postgraduate Courses page.

 Embarking on a postgraduate research degree

-Give yourself a few months advance planning time to investigate a research field that interests you and the university that best suits your research interests and personal needs.
-If there is a specific topic that you are passionate about, it will naturally influence your choice of supervisor, which will in turn limit your choice of university.
-Alternatively you may have a specific university or supervisor in mind.
+Give yourself a few months advance planning time to investigate a research field that interests you as well as what university best suits your research interests and personal needs.
+If there is a specific topic that you are passionate about, it will naturally influence your choice of supervisor.
+Alternatively you may have a specific project, university or supervisor in mind.
 It is recommended to start your search early, finding a supervisor or project can take some time, so you can meet university application deadlines as well as access to funding.